vipenti/SENEM_Metaverse/README.md

 * **Viviana Pentangelo** - [vipenti](https://github.com/vipenti) (Original author)

 ## How do I make the students work?
-The students run on the <a href="https://github.com/KronosPNG/Smart_Student_Server">Smart Student Server</a>, which runs locally (this will probably change in the future to allow direct access without modifying the code), by default the server runs of port 5000, to correct changes done on the server's location, reference the QuestionDispatcher.cs file.
+The students run on the <a href="https://github.com/KronosPNG/Smart_Student_Server">Smart Student Server</a>, which runs locally (this will probably change in the future to allow direct access without modifying the code), by default the server runs of port 5000, to correct changes done on the server's location, reference the QuestionDispatcher.cs file.<br>
-The students run through this chain of interactions by commercially available AIs and their interaction can be either verbal or written, you can choose this during whole creating a room.
+The students run through a chain of interactions by commercially available AIs and their interaction can be either verbal or written, you can choose this during whole creating a room.